How G2 crowd reached $84 million revenues?

 G2 gives SaaS companies atleast 5 types of intent data of visitors.
 Who visited the category page of your SaaS product, who looked at your competitor in that category or cross category, who looked at your G2 page, who compared your product with your competitor.
 This helps SaaS companies do pipeline acceleration at the right moment in time, mind-blowing!

 That’s all on G2 for now.

-We spent a whole day with 200+ founders & got them to build their 1 year revenue growth roadmap - executable next monday morning.
-Click the button below to see the whole action that happened !
+We spent a whole day with 200+ founders & got them to build their 1-year revenue growth roadmap - which executable next Monday morning.
+Click the button below to see the whole action that happened!

 We spend a sizable portion of our time writing pieces for this newsletter.
 Share it with your closed circle / Twitter if you find it interesting.